Environmental footprint

 Water consumption

+There are no material risks of leaking from factories.
 Producing composites is not a water intensive process.

-Water is used mainly for sanitary purposes and to minor extent for cooling, where water is reused in a closed circuit.
 Except for the manufacturing site in Joensuu, Finland, no Exel factory is in a groundwater area.
-The Joensuu area was proclaimed groundwater area after the factory founding in the 1980’s and, according to the environmental permit, the company has built an extinguishing water recovery system to protect groundwater in the event of a factory fire.
+According to the environmental permit, the company has built an extinguishing water recovery system in Joensuu to protect groundwater in the event of a factory fire.
 Also, the operations elsewhere in the Group are strictly governed by requirements of the environmental permits.

 Sustainable supply chain